informational alert

 Street paintings are large, decorative paintings installed directly on the street to beautify neighborhoods and build community.

-The Portland Bureau of Transportation (PBOT) through the Portland in the Streets program encourages people to adopt green spaces.
-The Stewardship Program is a partnership between PBOT and community partners.
-The community partner maintains the adopted space often adding perennials and native plants.
+The Portland Bureau of Transportation, through the Portland in the Streets program, encourages people to adopt green spaces.
+The Adopt-a-Landscape Program is a partnership between PBOT and community partners.
+Community partners maintain the adopted space often adding perennials and native plants.

 Use this page as a guide for your placemaking project.
 We list granting resources, how-to's, and placemaking case studies.
 The goal is to encourage Portland residents to energize and beautify their neighborhoods.
 We hope that you will find the resources found here to be useful.